 How Garfield helps

 Garfield automates polite payment reminders for you.
 It sends friendly chasers first, then increases the formality if no payment is received.
-Every email and letter is tracked, time-stamped, and worded to protect your professionalism, right up to court filing if needed.
+Every email and letter is time-stamped, and worded to protect your professionalism, right up to court filing if needed.

 That means less stress, faster payments, and no awkward conversations.